 - Covers Always Lie

 - Real Trailer, Fake Movie: Someone—most likely fans—has created a very convincing trailer for a movie which is unlikely to ever be released.

 - Trailer Spoof: The trailer pretends to be for a different movie.

 open/close all folders

-- Yes, commercials count now.
-This trailer for Snickers' Super Bowl ad leads you to believe that the guys in it really have Betty White on their team.
+- This trailer for Snickers' Super Bowl ad leads you to believe that the guys in it really have Betty White on their team.
 In the actual commercial she is called "Mike" and is told, "You play like Betty White!"
 She then eats a Snickers, and after a brief cutaway, she's replaced by a guy, proving that she only appears in the ad to support the tagline: "You're not you when you're hungry."
 And so does Abe Vigoda.

 - In the print ads for Son of Svengoolie, if a film was called "X of Dracula" or "Frankenstein's X" they always ran a picture of Bela Lugosi or Boris Karloff in costume as the title monster, even if they weren't in the film and it wasn't a Universal Horror film.

 - Most of the hype for Earth2 focused on that world's versions of the Big Three: Superman, Batman, and Wonder Woman.
 They're killed off in the first issue.

 - When Forever Evil was first anounced, DC billed it as Lex Luthor allying the various villains of the DCU to systematically take down the Justice Leagues & every other costume vigilante.